New York Islanders: Management issues (1995–2000)

 During the continued playoff drought, instability in the front office mirrored the Islanders' substandard performance on the ice.
 Pickett sold the team to Dallas businessman John Spano in 1996.
 However, three months after the 1997 closing, Spano had only paid Pickett a fraction of the first installment on the cable rights deal.
 Several Islanders executives tipped off Newsday that something was amiss about their new boss.
 In July, Newsday exposed Spano as a fraud who did not have the assets required to complete the deal.
 The investigation showed that Spano had deliberately misled the NHL and the Islanders about his net worth, and also had two lawsuits pending against him.
 Within days of the report, Spano was forced to relinquish the team to Pickett.
-Federal prosecutors turned up evidence that Spano had forged many of the documents used to vouch for his wealth and to promise payment to Pickett, and even appeared to have sent many of the documents from his own office in Dallas.
+Federal prosecutors turned up evidence that Spano had forged many of the documents used to vouch for his wealth and to promise payment to Pickett, going as far as to fax many of the documents from his own office in Dallas.
 He was sentenced to 71 months in prison for bank and wire fraud.
 The NHL took additional heat when reports surfaced that the league spent well under $1,000 (depending on the source, the league spent either $525 or $750) to check Spano's background.
 It subsequently stiffened the process for vetting future owners.
 The incident and its aftermath were covered in the ESPN 30 for 30 documentary, Big Shot.
 Pickett finally found a buyer, a group led by Howard Milstein and Phoenix Coyotes co-owner Steven Gluckstern, a deal which almost fell through when Spectacor Management Group, which managed the Coliseum for Nassau County, tried to force Pickett to certify that the Coliseum was safe.
 Pickett refused, since the Coliseum had fallen into disrepair in recent seasons.
 SMG backed down under pressure from the Islanders, the NHL, and Nassau County officials.

 Initially, the team made numerous trades and increased their payroll in an effort to assemble a better team.
 In one transaction, young players Todd Bertuzzi and Bryan McCabe were traded for veteran Trevor Linden.
 After the Islanders finished 12 points short of the playoffs in the 1997–98 season, however, Milstein and Gluckstern decided to run the team on an austere budget in an attempt to make a profit.
 They also complained about the condition of the Nassau Coliseum and made noises about moving the team elsewhere.
-They began trading or releasing many popular players to avoid paying their salaries, including star scorer Zigmund Palffy, team captain Linden, former rookie of the year Bryan Berard, and rugged defenseman Rich Pilon.
+They began trading or releasing many popular players to avoid paying their salaries, including star scorer Žigmund Pálffy, team captain Linden, former rookie of the year Bryan Berard, and rugged defenseman Rich Pilon.
 Losing the highly regarded players, the team finished with similar results the next two seasons.
 Attendance, which had been in a steady decline over the past few years, decreased even further to under 12,000 per game.
 Around that time, Milstein bid hundreds of millions of dollars in unsuccessful attempts to purchase the National Football League's Washington Redskins and Cleveland Browns.